The Inside Scoop: Thoughts About PRGS

 Samantha Ravich, cohort '92

 Samantha is co-chair of the National Commission for Review of Research and Development Programs of the United States Intelligence Community.
-She is also a member of the Board of Governors at PRGS.

 My PRGS education has been invaluable for my career.
 The skill set I learned at PRGS has enabled me to provide well-reasoned, timely, and concise policy analysis for the second highest elected official in the country.
 Across a large number of foreign and defense policies, I am able to use the qualitative and quantitative methods taught to me at RAND to assess the costs and benefits of multiple options and recommend one above the others.